A Federated Learning Approach to Anomaly Detection in Smart Buildings: Method

 \subsection{Multi-Task Learning}

 We leverage the multi-task learning paradigm, which aims at solving multiple tasks simultaneously while taking advantage of the similarities and differences across tasks, to formulate the anomaly detection problem in a federated learning setting.
-An illustration of a federated learning system for anomaly detection is shown in Figure~\ref{Fig:Federated_system}.
+Our notation is summarized in Table~\ref{tab:TableOfNotations}.

-Suppose that we have $K$ learning tasks (i.e. one task per sensor) and denote by $(\bm{X}^{k},\bm{y}^k)$ the training data for the $k$-th task, where $\bm{X}^k = (\bm{x}_{1}^{k},\dots, \bm{x}_{N_k}^{k})^{\T}\in \mathbb{R}^{{N_k}\times F}$ is a data matrix consisting of $N_k$ samples collected from multiple sensors of the same category (e.g. occupancy sensors), and $\bm{y}^{k}=(y_{1}^{k},\ldots,y_{N_k}^{k})^{\T}\in\mathbb{R}^{N_k}$ is a vector of outputs for the $N_k$ samples.
+Suppose that we have $K$ learning tasks (i.e. one task per sensor) and denote by $(\bm{X}^{k},\bm{y}^k)$ the training data for the $k$-th task, where $\bm{X}^k =(\bm{x}_{1}^{k},\dots, \bm{x}_{N_k}^{k})^{T}\in \mathbb{R}^{{N_k}\times F}$ is a data matrix consisting of $N_k$ samples collected from multiple sensors of the same category (e.g. occupancy sensors), and $\bm{y}^{k}=(y_{1}^{k},\dots,y_{N_k}^{k})^{T} \in\mathbb{R}^{N_k}$ is a vector of outputs for the $N_k$ samples.
 The training samples in $\bm{X}^k$ are generated by sensors connected to different gateways in the building.
 Further, we assume that the samples have the same feature dimension $F$ across all tasks.
 It is important to note that $y_{i}^k\in\mathbb{R}$ for regression tasks, while $y_{i}^k\in\{0,1\}$ for binary classification tasks with 0 and 1 representing ``normal'' and ``anomalous'' observations, respectively.

 The goal of multi-task learning is to learn the weight parameters of a model by minimizing the following objective function across all sensors